-Course Mark: Refer to the study guide.
-Examination: I X 3-hour metabolic pathways involved in the breakdown of different substrates, the energies and enzymes involved during these processes.
+Contact Time: 64 hours - Theory (4), Practical (4) periods per week Assessment: Course Mark: Refer to the study I X 3-hour guide.
+Examination: paper Final Mark: 40% - Tests, assignments, practicals, projects etc. 60% - Exam Syllabus: This module is aimed at equipping a student with the knowledge of metabolic pathways involved in the breakdown of different substrates, the energies and enzymes involved during these processes.
 The module further highlights the regulation of enzymes involved in the synthesis of products of industrial importance.